HUNDING'S SAGA - 14: BETRAYED - Lifing's Hatred Has Hunding Chained

 Holmgard - Novgorod

-Novgorod is the eastern Slav for 'Newtown' or possibly 'Newburgh', Holmgard is the Norse for 'Island stronghold', as 'Koenungagard' was Norse for 'the king's stronghold' at Kiev/Kiyiv, and 'Miklagard' was the 'great stronghold' of Constantinople (see Micklegate in York = the great or broad street).
+Novgorod is the eastern Slav for 'Newtown' or possibly 'Newbury/Newborough', Holmgard is the Norse for 'Island stronghold', as 'Koenungagard' was Norse for 'the king's stronghold' at Kiev/Kiyiv, and 'Miklagard' was the 'great stronghold' of Constantinople (see also Micklegate in York = the great or broad street).

 The ruler of Novgorod was a prince, later also to be prince of Koenunagard..
-One of the most famed princes of Novgorod was Jaroslav,. allied to the Byzantine head of state Emperor Basil I, 'the Bulgar Slayer' who sent Greek Orthodox missionaries on Jaroslav's request.
+Two of the most famed princes of Novgorod were Vladimir or Valdemar to the Norsemen, and Jaroslav allied to the Byzantine head of state Emperor Basil I, 'the Bulgar Slayer' who sent Greek Orthodox missionaries on Jaroslav's request.
 Jaroslav would be known in perpetuity as 'the Wise' for the Christianisation of the Rus states (Russia).

-In these stories I have portrayed Jaroslav as being envious of Basil's crown.
-This is pure fiction for the purpose of bringing adventure into Hunding's time in the east, not to blacken Jaroslav's reputation.
+In these stories I have portrayed Valdemar as being envious of Basil's crown.
+This is pure fiction for the purpose of bringing adventure into Hunding's time in the east, not to blacken the prince's reputation.

 *See also 'VIKING - 40: Rurik And The Rus...' about the establishment of the Rus state.